 The first Myotherapy course was instigated in 1989 by the Royal Melbourne Institute of Technology (RMIT) (Vic).
 In that year a group of Myotherapy students and graduates saw the need for an Association to represent the growing number of students and graduates with Myotherapy qualifications.
 With great foresight, they formed an Association to help promote and encourage the growth of Myotherapy as a new Australian Allied Health Profession.

 The Myotherapy Association Australia began life as Myotherapy Association of Victoria.
 It evolved to become the Australian Association of Myotherapists Inc and then reformed as the National Institute of Myotherapists of Australia Inc (NRMA).
-In the late 1990s it changed names again to the Institute of Registered Myotherapists of Australia (IRMA).
+In the 1989 it changed names again to the Institute of Registered Myotherapists of Australia (IRMA).
 In 2015 the current name Myotherapy Association Australia was adopted, consistent with naming conventions used by other allied health associations.
 We remain a ‘not-for-profit’ Incorporated Association registered nationally.

 The Association was run by a volunteer Board and the Administration was carried out by volunteers for a number of years.
 In 1998, with a membership in the order of 130, a decision was made by the Board to employ a part-time Administrator.
 The position was advertised in the Association's newsletter and Iris Cass was appointed.
 Iris worked from home with IRMA’s computer, printer and phone with the days increasing over the years as the membership base grew.